PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Was killed by Lick's father who was wearing a dragonshard fragment
 		- Tainted soul
 		- Destined to become Rak Tulkesh's new avatar/vessel
+	- Mordakesh
+		- Lieutenant to Rak Tulkesh
+		- Commands the Lords of Dust
+		- Does not know or only recently learns of Varyn's existence
+- Other antagonists
+	- Church of the Silver Flame
+		- Views Clan Flameforge as weak and nonthreatening
+		-
 ### PCs
 #### Bjorn "Bearwolf" Ulfr
 - Stormpeak Clan